What is a Special Dividend?

 For example, consider a company that distributes its cash as a special dividend to investors.
-If an attractive investment opportunity were to arise in the future, the company might not have enough cash on its balance sheet to fund the project.
+If an attractive investment opportunity were then to arise, the company might not have enough cash on its balance sheet to fund the project.

 Impact of a Special Dividend on Share Price